Battle of Trautenau: Outcome

-Although an Austrian victory, the cost had been high.
-The Austrians lost about 5,000 men to the Prussians 1,400.
+Although an Austrian victory, the cost had been high, that is why it is described as Pyrrhic.
+The Austrians lost about 5,000 men to the Prussians' 1,400.
 Although the Prussian I Corps had been driven back, Gablenz's position had become untenable.
-To his left Steinmetz's V Corps had broken through at Nachod and to his right the Prussian Guard Corps was nearing Eipel (Upice), threatening both his flanks (distance map).
+To his left Steinmetz's V Corps had broken through at Nachod and to his right the Prussian Guard Corps was nearing Úpice, threatening both his flanks (distance map).
 The following day Gablenz tried to evade encirclement by the Prussian Guards but he had to sacrifice most of Grivicic's brigade, which was nearly destroyed, at Burkersdorf and Rudersdorf, to enable his retreat.

 A fifty-ton obelisk was erected in Trautenau in 1868 to commemorate the battle.
 Attending the monument's opening ceremony was General Gablenz, who had obtained the costly victory at Trautenau and was afterwards blamed for losing the war.
 Gablenz died in 1874 and was buried beneath the monument.